felixlopz/hubrise-test-task/content/apps/zelty/en/map-ref-codes.md

 ---
-title: Mapping EPOS Codes
+title: Map Ref Codes
 position: 3
 layout: documentation
 meta:
-  title: Zelty Connection to HubRise EPOS Code Mapping
+  title: Zelty EPOS Ref Code Mapping on HubRise
-  description: Instructions on how to create products ad deals, export the menu and correctly map Zelty EPOS codes for optimal connection to HubRise.
+  description: Informs users on how to create products and export the menu to map Zelty EPOS ref codes on HubRise or other apps connected to HubRise.
 ---

 Once your Zelty EPOS is connected with your HubRise account, you can sync information between them.